For Travelers: What You Should Know About the Healthcare System in Athens [Greece]

 What about emergencies?

-Emergency care is completely free in Greece, entirely funded by the state.
+Emergency care is completely free in Greece, and entirely funded by the state.

 Any illness or injury that is considered life-threatening can be treated at any public hospital.
 In addition, you can make use of the hospitals’ ambulances to get there free of charge.